cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 Available, Load Balanced sample application on Elastic Beanstalk in a few quick Steps.

-To be able to create an beanstalk application, the user must have set up an AWS account as a pre-requisite.
+To be able to create a beanstalk application, the user must have set up an AWS account as a pre-requisite.
 An AWS account can be created using the link below